Frequently Asked Questions

 Marriage license is valid for 60 days after issuance.
 You must perform the ceremony of marriage before this 60 days has expired.
 Blood Tests are not required.
-There is a 3-day waiting period after issuance of the license before you can get married, unless you have completed the Florida pre-marital course, in which case the waiting period is waived.
+There is a 3-day waiting period after issuance of the license before you can get married for Florida residents, unless you have completed the Florida pre-marital course, in which case the waiting period is waived.
 Florida Marriage Statutes can be found here: http://www.leg.state.fl.us/statutes/index.cfm?App_mode=Display_Statute&URL=0700-0799/0741/0741.html

 The normal process is usually this:

 - We email back and forth (a lot) about venue choices, what you need in your package, revisions to the package, accommodations for guests, rehearsal dinner info.